davidcostadev/joomla-bootstrap-3-template/README.md

 This is a fork in project created by Gonzalo Suez and improve by Adrian Fürschuß and David Costa

 This template is based in Twitter Bootstrap 3.1.1, for Joomla!
-3.x
+3.x or 2.5

 ### Some features: